 The Socratic method is a negative method of hypothesis elimination.
 By steadily identifying and eliminating those hypotheses that lead to contradictions, new and better hypotheses are found.
 The Socratic method is designed to force one to examine one’s own beliefs and the validity of such beliefs.

 Influence and legacy

 Some of Athens’ controversial and anti-democratic tyrants were contemporary or posthumous students of Socrates including Alcibiades and Critias.
 Critias’s cousin Plato would go on to found the Academy in 385 BC, which gained so much renown that “Academy” became the standard word for educational institutions in later European languages such as English, French, and Italian.
-Plato’s student, another important philosophical figure of the Classical era, Aristotle went on to tutor Alexander the Great and also to found his own school in 335 BC—the Lyceum—whose name also now means an educational institution.
+Plato’s student Aristotle went on to tutor Alexander the Great and also to found his own school in 335 BC- the Lyceum – whose name also now means an educational institution.

 Socratic thought challenged conventions and stressed a simplistic way of living.
 Antisthenes, one of Socrates’ older students, evolved this philosophical idea into another philosophy called Cynicism, in the years after Socrates’s death.
 The idea of asceticism being hand in hand with an ethical life formed the core of another philosophy called Stoicism led by Zeno of Citium,

-To this day, different versions of the Socratic method are still used in classroom and law school discourse to expose underlying issues in both the subject and the speaker.
+Socrates’ teaching are so infulential that to this day, different versions of the Socratic method are still used in classroom and law school discourse throughout the world to expose underlying issues in both the subject and the speaker.